Lazaran/LazDev/RhinoBeetleTutorial/RhinoBeetleTutorial.md

 > ${\color{BurntOrange}\text{This tutorial was written for 1.20.6!
 If you encounter problems using a different version, you're on your own!}}$

 > [!NOTE]
 > This is my first tutorial, the next one will be better.
+If any links are broken, I'm sorry!

 ## Introduction